-Fill the breakdown will help you for the assembly of the shots.
-With the breakdown you have all the details of the assets you need to add to create your shot.
-We will be sure to omit nothing.
+Filling the breakdown help you with the assembly of the shots.
+With the breakdown, you have all the details of the assets you need to add to create your shot.
+We are sure to omit nothing.

-On the left part of the breakdown page is the episode/sequence/shot menu (1), you can choose between the ones you have created.
-They are, the right part of the screen, all the assets available created for this production (3).
-And on the middle part it will be your selection for the shot (2).
+On the left part of the breakdown page is the episode/sequence/shot menu (1); you can choose between those you created.
+They are the right part of the screen; all the assets available ever created for this production (main pack and episodes) (3).
+Moreover, in the middle section, it is your selection for the shot (2).

-When you pass over the asset you can see a +1 or +10.
-It's the number of time you will add this asset.
+When you pass over the asset, you can see a +1 or +10.
+It's the number of times you add this asset.
 You can click as many times as you need on it.

-You can now see the asset appearing on the middle part of the screen (2).
-Next to the name of the asset is the number of time it has been added.
-On this example we have added 2 times the character asset Paul.
+You can now see the asset appearing in the middle part of the screen (2).
+Next to the name of the asset is the number of times it has been added.
+In this example, we have added two times the character asset Llama.

-If you add twice an asset by mistake, you just have to go on the middle part of the screen, on your selection of assets for this shot (2).
-From there click on -1.
-When you are done for this shot go on with the other shots.
-Your selection is automatically saved
+If you add twice an asset by mistake, you have to go on the middle part of the screen on your selection of assets for this shot (2).
+From there, click on -1.
+When you are done with this shot, go on with the other shots.
+Your selection is automatically saved.

-If a new asset is created during the storyboard, just get back to the asset page (using the drop down menu), create the assets you need.
-The tasks previously created will be applied immediately to these new assets.
-But you will have to do the assignation, then you will be good to continue with the breakdown.
+If a new asset is created during the storyboard, get back to the asset page (using the drop-down menu), create the assets you need.
+The tasks previously created are applied immediately to these new assets.
+However, you have to do the assignation, and then you are good to continue with the breakdown.